 I usually serve makhani with a naan bread or just rice.
 And a dosa is usually eaten with a coconut chutney or a south Indian dal known as a sambar, or both.
 But in the city of my birth, Bombay, the land of legendary street food, eating a dosa with a spicy gravy like a tikka masala or a makhani has become somewhat de rigueur.
 And once you've eaten these Cauliflower Makhani Dosa Crepes, you will know just why.

-The dosa I most often make at home is the classic south Indian dosa, with black gram lentils and rice, but for this easy cauliflower makhani recipe I wanted to keep it all simple and weeknight-attainable.
-So I used my recipe for instant dosa crepes, made with chickpea flour and whole wheat flour.
+The dosa I most often make at home is the classic south Indian dosa, with black gram lentils and rice, but for this easy cauliflower makhani recipe you can also use my instant dosa crepes, made with chickpea flour and whole wheat flour.
 This recipe requires no soaking or blending or fermentation, and you can go from empty bowl to piping hot dosas in five minutes straight.
 The best part is, it is still very nutritious.
 If you are gluten-free, try making a more coconut chutney and then pair it with the cauliflower makhani.

 If you want a variation of a paneer makhani/dosa combination sold by street vendors, try my tofu makhani with these dosa crepes.
 But I find the slightly crunchy cauliflower just perfect in this silky gravy.